 We use elements of OpenSpace, Lean, ToC, Scrum, Kanban, Kaizen, Sociocracy, and who knows what else, as it suits the situation.
 Not religion, quackery like Myers Briggs, or Dianetics, which somebody seriously brought up on LinkedIn (only time I ever deleted a comment).
 Critical thinking is essential to discern which bits of what are useful to carry along, and which to eject.

 We talk a bit about Cynefin because it is a widely recognised sense-making framework, useful in VUCA, but truth be told we don’t use Cynefin much, as we don’t use any abstractions except as background knowledge.
 We like Spiral Dynamics and Laloux’s Teal (obviously), for the stories they tell to illuminate the world, not because we think it’s gospel truth.
 We’ve seen harm done by people so immersed in theory that they’ve lost sight of reality.
 It turns to precious posturing pontification.

-Not to go all mystic, but we must let go of the perfectionism around which one.
+Not to go all mystic, but we must let go of caring about which one is “the right one “.
 It matters less than we think.
 The models are so divorced from reality in specific practical work situations that they only offer a light.
-If there is a wildly different level of illumination then we pay more attention, but mostly they’re all pretty dim.
+If there is a wildly different level of illumination in some situation then we pay more attention to which one, but mostly they’re all pretty dim.
 We need a bunch of them.